sakyb7/TLD-List/README.md

 6) Copy the various parts of the list into the appropriate list file (overwriting whatever is there).
 7) Commit and push your changes.

+## Common top level domain
+Common Top Level domains are the combination on Popular Domains, Common Domains and Country Domains

 ## Country top level domain
 Url: [List of Country Top Level Domains](https://en.wikipedia.org/wiki/Country_code_top-level_domain#Lists)